leo-project/leofs/docs/architecture/leo_manager.md

 LeoManager manages configurations of a system and information of every node to be able to recover a system reliability, and the data are replicated by <a href="http://erlang.org/doc/man/mnesia.html" target="_blank">Erlang Mnesia</a> to avoid data loss.

-LeoManager provides [leofs-adm as a LeoFS administration commands](../admin/index_of_commands.md) to be able to easily operate LeoFS.
+LeoManager provides [leofs-adm as a LeoFS administration commands](../admin/index_of_commands.md) to be able to operate LeoFS quickly.
 The administration commands already cover entire LeoFS features.

 ## Related Links